Echoes of Valor: the Rich History of Fort Santiago

 2. Where is Fort Santiago located?

-Fort Santiago is located within the walled city of Intramuros, Manila, at the mouth of the Pasig River.
+Located within the walled city of Intramuros, Manila, Fort Santiago sits at the mouth of the Pasig River.
 It’s easily accessible by taxi, car, or on foot if you’re already exploring Intramuros.

 3. What are the Fort Santiago open hours?